Neogoma/stardust-SDK-doc/mapping_strategy.md

 * **Walk slowly and avoid sharp turns** to ensure that there are enough similarities between two different frames

 ## Where and what to map
-__There is no physical limits to spaces you can map, but a couple of guidelines to keep in mind:__
+__There are no physical limits to spaces you can map, but a couple of guidelines to keep in mind:__

 * Similar to the way human eyes work, a camera can’t map or recognize a completely dark space
 * Reflective surfaces will create different visual features based on your current viewpoint, which might not be correctly interpreted by our models